Inclusive life science

 Are these new channels starting to shift the life science sector towards becoming more representative of London’s diverse communities?

 Caroline: We hope that it will as the initiative scales up.
 The representation in the LIFT programme, which has been running since 2021, is 65% female, over 70% people of colour and 15% people with disabilities.
 Those are the levels of participation we are aiming at.
 Ultimately, we are working with communities that are living next door to development sites and the developers to ensure that new buildings provide jobs for local communities.
 Often, people in Camden Council’s housing estates think that new jobs aren’t open to them, but we say that they absolutely are, and there are really practical career paths into those glass towers, or into those dry and wet labs for local people and future generations, whether this through boot camps, internships or supported interview processes.
-The boom is this sector is an enormous opportunity for local people and local companies to access world-class jobs and business on their doorstep.
+The boom in this sector is an enormous opportunity for local people and local companies to access world-class jobs and business on their doorstep.
 As a coalition of councils, we are up for working with progressive developers like Reef and employers, to build a super-cluster in central London that is recognised internationally for its commitment to inclusion.